 - GraphQL Subscriptions: Add realtime data streaming capabilities to your GraphQL server.
 Docs, GitHub

-The GraphQL specification is the only thing you need to use all of the Apollo tools.
-Thankfully, the core spec has extension points so you can add useful new functionality.
+The GraphQL specification is the only thing you need to use all the Apollo tools.
+Thankfully, the core spec has extension points you can use to add functionality.